British Darts Organisation: Later issues, WDF demotion and liquidation

-In 2016 the BDO was dealt a blow when the BBC opted not to renew their contract to cover the annual BDO world championships, bringing to an end the 38 year relationship between the BBC and the Lakeside tournament.
-The BBC instead decided to focus their darts coverage on a new PDC tournament, the Champions League of Darts.
+The BDO was dealt a blow in 2016 when the BBC opted not to renew its contract to cover the annual BDO world championship, bringing to an end the 38-year relationship between the BBC and the Lakeside tournament.
+The BBC instead decided to focus its darts coverage on a new PDC tournament, the Champions League of Darts.
 The 2017 and 2018 BDO tournaments were broadcast jointly by Channel 4 and BT Sport.
 From 2019, the tournament was no longer covered by one of the former analogue channels and was shown free-to-air on Quest and on sister pay channel Eurosport.

 The 2019 World Masters was beset with problems.
 Several seeded players opted not to participate in the event in protest at a change to qualifying criteria.
 Other players who did attend found they were unregistered, having been unaware of a new rule which required them to register in advance online.
 Due to the confusion, officials announced that there would be a redraw, which included fake names, apparently so they could be substituted if more real players arrived.
 Players were also not informed of the event's prize money in advance.

 Due to the issues at the World Masters, the World Darts Federation subsequently released a statement announcing that the BDO was to be demoted to "associate member" status and the WDF would no longer recognise BDO-organised tournaments.
 They cited the recent "breach of rules" and "draw changes during their competition", adding "we cannot be a part of or support such activities."

 On 30 December 2019, five days before the start of the 2020 BDO World Championship, BDO chairman Des Jacklin announced that the prize money for the upcoming event would have to be "reduced somewhat", although the BDO did not confirm what the new prize fund would be.
 Jacklin cited the failure to secure a sponsor for the event, and the fact that only 15% of tickets had been sold.
 The reduction in the prize fund and the failure to confirm the reduced amounts that players would receive was criticised by a number of players.
 In protest at the reduced prize money on offer, Fallon Sherrock, runner-up in the 2015 women's event, confirmed that she would be withdrawing from the competition.
 Ultimately, champion Wayne Warren received £23,000, a 77% reduction on the previous year's prize money and the lowest amount received by a winner of the tournament since 1989.
 In September 2020, the company went into liquidation bringing an end to 47 years of history.

 In March 2023, the 38 trophies and plaques belonging to the now defunct British Darts Organisation were put up for auction in order to pay off creditors that were affected by the liquidation of the BDO in 2020.

 Major tournaments

 BDO Events Ltd was the commercial arm of the BDO (British Darts Organisation) and was set up in 2013.
-The annual BDO Major events comprised the following British televised events:
+The annual BDO Major events were the following British televised events: